Gotham Writers' Workshop

-Gotham Writers Workshop is an adult-education program for aspiring writers based in New York City.
+Gotham Writers' Workshop is an adult-education program for aspiring writers based in New York City.
 Established in 1993, it offers courses in-person and online, and has been recognized for its classes in science fiction and mystery writing.
 In 2004, it published Gotham Writers' Workshop Fiction Gallery: Exceptional Short Stories Selected by New York's Acclaimed Creative Writing School.

 The workshop also organizes the Stella Kupferberg Memorial Short Story Contest.
+Gotham Writers Workshop has been called "the city's premiere writing workshop" by Culture Trip magazine.

 Background

-The Gotham Writers Workshop was founded by owners David Grae and Jeff Fligelman, whose backgrounds are in business and advertising.
+The Gotham Writers' Workshop was founded by owners David Grae and Jeff Fligelman, whose backgrounds are in business and advertising, in 1993.
+They rented out space from a local church.
+Both Grae and Fligelman had previously taught writing classes before.

+Programming

+Classes

-It offers classes in creative writing and business writing, along with writing conferences and one-on-one services, including consults on publishing guidance with literary agents.
+Gotham Writers Workshop offers classes in creative writing and business writing, along with writing conferences and one-on-one services, including consults on publishing guidance with literary agents.

-Gotham classes are offered in-person in New York City, on Zoom, and asynchronously Online.
-They offer courses in types of writing (fiction, memoir, screenwriting, etc.) and also in specific elements of writing (character, plot, grammar, etc.).
+Gotham classes are offered in-person in New York City, on Zoom, and asynchronously online.
+They offer courses in types of writing (fiction, memoir, screenwriting, non-fiction, etc.) and also in specific elements of writing (character, plot, grammar, etc.).
 Gotham also offers fiction classes in collaboration with Zoetrope: All Story, the literary magazine founded by Francis Ford Coppola.

+The format of classes is typically lectures, writing exercises, and workshopping sessions.
+Courses can be self-paced and asynchronous, meaning that students are encouraged to work through the material at a pace that works for them.